daudix/daudix.one/content/blog/rewriting-neocities-website/index.md

 +++
-title = "Rewriting My Neocities Website Were Fun!" description = "Almost a year later, I got my hands on it." date = 2024-06-04
+title = "Rewriting My Neocities Website Was Fun!" description = "Almost a year later, I got my hands on it." date = 2024-06-04
 [taxonomies]